tifflia/tifflia/README.md

 My name is Tiffany and I'm a Computer Science and Practice of Art double major at Amherst College.

-- 📚 I'm interested in software engineering and the intersection of computer science and design.
+- 📚 I'm interested in software engineering, web development, and the intersection of computer science and design.
 - 👩‍💻 I have full-stack development experience from SWE internships at Google and from building personal projects.
 - 🔧 Tools/Technologies: ```Java```, ```JavaScript```, ```TypeScript```, ```Python```, ```Swift```, ```HTML```, ```CSS```, ```Bash```
 - 📩 Reach out: [LinkedIn](https://www.linkedin.com/in/tiffanyjxliang/) | tiffanyjxliang@gmail.com